gerardabello/colossal/README.md

 1. Edit the .src/analosizer.js file and update the version string.
 2. Commit the change.
-3. Tag the commit with the version number in the form of "v<version>".
+3. Tag the commit with the version number in the form of "v&lt;version>".
 4. Push the changes to the upstream git repository.
 5. Run the build process: `npm run build`.
 6. Copy the files from the ./build directory to the location at which